 At a Glance

-- Tasks: Manage data privacy compliance and ensure data accuracy for key business activities.
+- Tasks: Manage data privacy compliance and ensure accurate data categorisation for business needs.

-- Company: Curate Partners is a leading firm in IT services and consulting, focused on data governance.
+- Company: Curate Partners is a leading IT services and consulting firm focused on data governance.

-- Benefits: Enjoy flexible working options and opportunities for professional development.
+- Benefits: Enjoy flexible working options, competitive pay, and opportunities for professional growth.

-- Why this job: Join a dynamic team making a real impact on data management and compliance.
+- Why this job: Join a dynamic team making a real impact in data management and compliance.

 - Qualifications: 5+ years in data governance with strong business and technical skills required.

-- Other info: Contract position with potential for growth in a fast-paced environment.
+- Other info: Contract position with potential for long-term engagement in a fast-paced environment.

 The predicted salary is between 48000 - 72000 Β£ per year.